Long-Term Residents

 Common areas are downstairs.
 There is a large kitchen with cupboards for each resident, a small dining room that contains four refrigerators, a living room, and a closet with laundry facilities.
 Behind the house is a quiet garden where we grow flowers and herbs and host cookouts.

-A resident manager helps to maintain the property, coordinate use of the guest rooms and handle finances.
-However, house residents are expected to take turns cleaning their bathroom and the kitchen, to be generous with visitors, and to build relationships with their housemates and MMF.
+The resident manager helps to maintain the property, coordinate use of the guest rooms and handle finances.
+However, house residents are expected to take turns cleaning their bathroom and the kitchen, to be generous with guests, and to build relationships with their housemates and MMF.

 314 East 19th Street, New York NY 10003